Australian cricket team in England in 1938: The touring team

 The team travelled to England on the P&O liner RMS Strathmore.

 Test series summary

 Fifth Test

-The England total of 903-7d is the highest Test innings total to feature a duck - Eddie Paynter was dismissed for 0.
+The England total of 903/7d is the highest Test innings total to feature a duck – Eddie Paynter was dismissed for 0.
+The margin of an innings and 579 runs is the largest margin by an innings to date and the second by runs, beaten only by England's defeat of Australia by 675 runs in the first Test of the 1928–29 series.

 Ceylon

 The Australians had a stopover in Colombo en route to England and played a one-day single-innings match there against the Ceylon national team, which at that time did not have Test status.